We

 Windom Manor in Devon, England; it's

-fifteen minutes up Brent leaves her
+fifteen minutes up, Brent leaves her

 number in case he changes his mind.